 I am interested in any modelling approach that can lead to better insight and practically useful applications, including branching processes, network models, moment-closure techniques, MCMC methods for parameter estimation and individual-based stochastic simulations.
 I am trying to bridge the gap between “unrealistic but tractable” and “complex and intractable” approaches.

-My main focus is using structured models to gain insight on the social determinants of human respiratory syncytial virus (RSV) transmission in Kenya, as part of a project coordinated by Prof James Nokes, as well as improving methods for approximating epidemic dynamics on networks.
-Previous research has focused on understanding the evolution of HIV virulence (Lythgoe et al (2013)), determining the importance of school closure in mitigating influenza pandemics and quantifying the relative contribution of household and age stratification on epidemic spread.
+Stemming from previous work on understanding the evolution of HIV virulence (Lythgoe et al, 2013), I am currently developing methods to study multi-strain and multi-pathogen systems in the presence of complex within-host dynamics and superinfection.
+Other work in progress focuses on human respiratory syncytial virus (RSV) transmission in Kenya, as part of a project coordinated by Prof James Nokes, as well as on improving methods for approximating epidemic dynamics on networks.
+Previous research has focused on determining the importance of school closure in mitigating influenza pandemics and quantifying the relative contribution of household and age stratification on epidemic spread.
 I have a strong interest in the problem of models comparison, with the purpose of investigating when simple models, in addition to being key tools to gain understanding of the determinants of system dynamics, can inform health care decision-making processes, and when instead they are over-simplistic, fail to capture some essential system features and lead to inaccurate predictions.

 8. Lythgoe K, Pellis L, Fraser C (2013).
 “Is HIV short-sighted?
 Insights from a multi-strain nested model”, Evolution, DOI: 10.1111/evo.12166.

 7. Pellis L, Ball FG, Trapman P (2012).
 “Reproduction numbers for epidemic models with households and other social structures I: definition and calculation of ”, Mathematical Biosciences 235: 85–97.